How To Write Sample Email To Approach New Client (+ Templates)

 Here are a couple of variables you can A/B test in your sample emails when approaching new clients:

-• Subject line (e.g., longer vs shorter).
+• Subject line (e.g., longer vs shorter, personalization, pain points, etc.).

 • Emojis in the subject line (with or without).

-• Your opening line.
+• Your opening line, aka the hook.

 • The tone of your email (format vs informal).